GyroSuperintelligence/BabyLM/guides/Genetics.md

 - **Generalization is built into the physics and the three maps**:
   - **Ontology**: Every possible physical state discovered and indexed
-  - **Phenomenology**: Equivalence classes (SCCs) that collapse mirror states—this is semantic grouping
+  - **Phenomenology**: Equivalence classes (SCCs) that collapse mirror states.
+This is semantic grouping.
   - **Epistemology**: The transition table that tells us how states evolve

   Together, they are structured generalization, not fuzzy approximation.